Estimated reading time: 13 minutes

 The non-materialistic living style leaves Amish wives free to use folding tables in their living rooms to capture the best light in the house to start their seeds, without worrying what visitors will think about their taste in decor.
 They also are already picking their first crop, even though snow is still likely to fall a couple of more times before it finally feels like spring.

-Use the Amish layering techniques of piling dried manure covered by straw to protect cold weather hardy crops like onions, carrots, potatoes, cauliflower, and broccoli so your growing season can begin in February too!
 Using natural pesticides is a far better idea than pouring chemicals all over the food you feed your family.
 Mix up your own bug, wild rabbit, deer repellent, and fungus killing agents to protect your food sources.

-8. Carpentry
+11. Carpentry

 The Amish are often master carpenters, and they do it all by hand.
 You will not be able to call a professional to repair your barn roof after a storm or to fix the door on your smokehouse.
 Learn to use manual tools and make essential repairs yourself and with the help of your family.

-9. Mechanical Skills
+12. Mechanical Skills

 The Amish never have a need to call a repairman for plumbing or equipment problems.
 By hand or sometimes with the aid of a gas generator or solar power, they can keep their utilities and mechanical equipment in working order so the family can keep their work and chores on schedule.
 Amish men are generally competent blacksmiths, hunters, and sometimes gunsmiths, as well.

-10. Work Ethic
+13. Work Ethic

 In addition to adopting the mindset of the Amish, you should also learn to achieve the same top-notch work ethic.
 The day starts around 5 a.m. on an Amish farm and continues until dark when everyone sits down to enjoy supper together.

 How many hours per day does your family work together doing chores?
-How many hours do you think they can suddenly adapt to working when the stress level is at its highest and when they’re tired and hungry?
-Better to find out now and develop a new routine instead of crossing your fingers and hoping they can handle strenuous manual labor like champs after the SHTF.
+How many hours do you think they can suddenly adapt to working when the stress level is at its highest and when they're tired and hungry?

 Typical Amish Seasonal Work Schedule